Face 2 Face Workshops

 A FOUNDATION FOR DYEING FELT

-A FULL SPECTRUM FOR PATTERING IMAGERY WITH PARTIAL FELTS
+A FULL SPECTRUM FOR PATTERNING & IMAGERY WITH PARTIAL FELTS

 TWO-DIMENSIONAL FELTING TECHNIQUES